Zidor200/PortfolioWerghli/PHOTO_SYSTEM.md

 # Photo System Documentation

-This document outlines the photo system implementation for the Mohamedali Werghli portfolio React application.
+This document outlines the photo system implementation for the Mohamedali Wergli portfolio React application.

 ## 📸 Photo Organization